 Furthermore, there are policies and programs in place that help to prevent barriers to affordable housing, such as a three-year tax abatement available for new construction of single-family homes in the city, and energy assistance.
-The Delaware County Community Assistance Program, funded by the Indiana Housing and Community Development Authority, provides energy assistance to income-eligible households, thus making their housing more affordable.
-Additionally, the Muncie Land Bank was established by City Ordinance in 2017 and can be used as a tool for the development of affordable housing.
+The Interlocal Community Action Program (ICAP) provides energy assistance to income-eligible households, thus making their housing more affordable.
+Funds are provided by the Indiana Housing and Community Development Authority (IHCDA) through their Low-Income Energy Assistance Program (LIHEAP).
+Additionally, the Muncie Land Bank was established by City Ordinance in 2017 andcan be used as a tool for the development of affordable housing.

 The City will continue to use CDBG and HOME funds to partner with non-profit and for-profit housing developers to construct and rehabilitate affordable housing units, make home repairs, and construct ramps and make other accessibility improvements for the homes of disabled persons.
 HOME funds for housing development are only provided for units in the inner city where there is ready access to public transportation and other amenities.

-The City partners with HUD-approved Housing Counseling agencies PathStone and Muncie Homeownership and Revitalization MHR to provide down payment assistance, with the requirement that homebuyers receive at least 8 hours of counseling prior to purchasing a home.
+The City partners with HUD-approved Housing Counseling agency, PathStone to provide down payment assistance, with the requirement that homebuyers receive at least 8 hours of counseling prior to purchasing a home.
 CDBG funds also provide funds to PathStone for homebuyer orientation classes.
-Both the counseling sessions and classes include information about avoiding predatory lending, repairing credit, financial literacy, and home maintenance.
+Both thecounseling sessions and classes include information about avoiding predatory lending, repairing credit, financial literacy, and home maintenance.